 Although Singapore is a tiny island nation, it is packed full of activities for all kinds of travellers.
 And for this 2 day itinerary in Singapore, we wish to show you the best things to do, the best places to eat and the neighbourhood you should stay in.

 Since you only have 2 days in Singapore, you are definitely looking to maximise your time here right?

-The following areas will be your best bet, blending together convenience and accessibility to the major sights.
+The following areas will be your best bet for the best places to stay in Singapore, blending together convenience and accessibility to the major sights.

 Tiong Bahru Estate

 When travelling in a large city or country, it can sometimes be difficult to be able to experience the areas where locals hang out or live.
 Not in Singapore though.